 That is to say, in all its simplicity, that you are protected only to the extent that you have actually adopted the Regulations without changing them.
 If you simply filled them in, you will be protected.

-However, if the Provisions are filled in incorrectly, in an inadequate manner or in a manner contrary to other terms of the Provisions, one must expect that the Data Inspectorate will take an interest in the discrepancies and that the discrepancies will be sanctioned.
+However, if the Regulations are completed incorrectly, in an insufficient way or in a way that conflicts with other conditions in the Regulations, it must be expected that Datatilsynet will take an interest in the deviations and that the deviations will be sanctioned.

-What should I do if I have used the Data Protection Authority's old template?
+What do I do if I have applied Datatilsynets old template?

-“However, organizations that have based their data processing agreements on the Data Protection Authority's original template should not be concerned about whether they continue to comply with data protection rules.
+"Organisations which have based their data processing agreements on Datatilsynets original template, should not be concerned about whether they still comply with data protection rules.

-The Data Inspectorate is aware of the large time and resource consumption that may be associated with negotiating specific data processing agreements in place, and the Authority has therefore decided to a large extent and as a starting point continue to accept agreements based on the original template of the supervision and which has been concluded before today. "
+Datatilsynet is aware of the large time and resource consumption that can be associated with negotiating concrete data processing agreements in place, and the authority has therefore decided to a large extent and as a starting point to continue to accept agreements that are based on the authority's original template, and which are entered into before today's date."